Silicon: Electronics

 Most elemental silicon produced remains as a ferrosilicon alloy, and only approximately 20% is refined to metallurgical grade purity (a total of 1.3–1.5 million metric tons/year).
 An estimated 15% of the world production of metallurgical grade silicon is further refined to semiconductor purity.
 This typically is the "nine-9" or 99.9999999% purity, nearly defect-free single crystalline material.

 Monocrystalline silicon of such purity is usually produced by the Czochralski process, and is used to produce silicon wafers used in the semiconductor industry, in electronics, and in some high-cost and high-efficiency photovoltaic applications.
-Pure silicon is an intrinsic semiconductor, which means that unlike metals, it conducts electron holes and electrons released from atoms by heat; silicon's electrical conductivity increases with higher temperatures.
+Pure silicon is an intrinsic semiconductor, which means that unlike metals, it conducts electron holes and electrons released from atoms by heat.
+Intrinsic silicon's electrical conductivity increases with temperature due to the broadening of the Fermi-Dirac distribution.
 Pure silicon has too low a conductivity (i.e., too high a resistivity) to be used as a circuit element in electronics.
-In practice, pure silicon is doped with small concentrations of certain other elements, which greatly increase its conductivity and adjust its electrical response by controlling the number and charge (positive or negative) of activated carriers.
+In practice, pure silicon is doped with small concentrations of elements with differing valence electron count (typically boron and phosphorus), which greatly increase its conductivity and adjust its electrical response by controlling the number and type (positive or negative) of activated charge carriers.
 Such control is necessary for transistors, solar cells, semiconductor detectors, and other semiconductor devices used in the computer industry and other technical applications.
 In silicon photonics, silicon may be used as a continuous wave Raman laser medium to produce coherent light.